aretext/aretext/docs/config-reference.md

 -	`tokenString`: a string token recognized by the syntax language.
 -	`tokenComment`: a comment token recognized by the syntax language.
 -	`tokenCustom1` through `tokenCustom16`: language-specific tokens recognized by the syntax language.
+-	`escapedUnicode`: escaped Unicode codepoints when `showUnicode` is enabled.

 Each style object supports the following (optional) attributes: